MegAtonBoom/random_chatgpt3/README.md

 nothing much more to say about this repo, just testing programming stupid stuff with chat gpt3

+## snake.c
-## snake.c: basic snake game, needed some changes from the original code to make some improvements,
+    basic snake game, needed some changes from the original code to make some improvements,

     but it was actually very buggy in the first place:
     -The snake and food position were set correctly at the beginning but not used to print them (like wtf) making them spawn at the beginning of the first 2 rows, not even moving